arincdemir/leetcode_solutions/README.md

 ### 901. Online Stock Span
 The naive approach to search backwards each time is too slow.
 So next to each price, I store the closest point that price was exceeded.
 After that we move from pointer to pointer, until we reach a point where the price is larger than the target.
 This way we skip looking at each price.

+### 1138.
+Alphabet Board Path
+The first intuition is to do a bfs on a connected graph.
+However, since we know where each letter is on the table, we can store the locations in a hashmap.
+Then we can easily calculate our movements by `movement = map[character] - curLocation`.

 ### 1267.
 Count Servers that Communicate
 For this question, initialize 2 arrays named rows and colums.
 In these arrays we will count how many servers are in each row and each column.
 Do a double for loop for updating these arrays and increment the row and the column of the found server.
 After that, for each server in a row and column, if the respective row in rows is bigger than 1 (meaning there is more than one server in that row) or the column is bigger than one, increment the answer.